10 October, 2021

 R. Linda:

-With that in mind, I will start you off with three photographs of a place that seems you either know about it, or you don't.
-It's called America's Stonehenge and it is located in southern New Hampshire.
-I have been a few times and I must say it is a magical place.
-There be a feeling of ancientness and well there should be, the stones are OLD.
-They are set up in a pattern like our Stonehenge across the pond, only these stones are slabs built into tunnels and some stand on their own, only not as tall as what we are used to seeing on Salisbury Plain.
-However, the place is large (30 acres), and it be shaped in a gigantic circle with what may be a sacrificial table thrown in.
-I am not a travel agent so if you are interested, look it up.
-That's what I tell me kids, "Self-educate me boyos, self-educate!"
+With that in mind, I will start with three photographs of a place you either know about or don't know about.
+It's called America's Stonehenge, located in southern New Hampshire in the town of Salem.
+I have visited it a few times, and it is magical.
+There is a feeling of ancientness, and there should be; the stones are OLD.
+They are set up in a pattern like our Stonehenge across the pond, only these stones are slabs built into tunnels, and some stand on their own, not as tall as what we are used to seeing on Salisbury Plain.
+However, the place is prominent (30 acres), and it be shaped in a gigantic circle with what may be a sacrificial table thrown in.
+I am not a travel agent, so if you are interested, look it up.
+That's what I tell me kids: "Self-educate me boyos, self-educate!"

-Without any further ado here are three pictures to whet the old appetite for travel, or knowledge, or both!
+Without further ado, here are three pictures to whet the old appetite for travel, knowledge, or both!

 From inside one of the stone tunnels